eBay/tsv-utils/README.md

 ### tsv-uniq

-Similar in spirit to the Unix `uniq` tool, `tsv-uniq` filters a dataset so there is only one copy of each line. `tsv-uniq` goes beyond Unix `uniq` in a couple ways.
+Similar in spirit to the Unix `uniq` tool, `tsv-uniq` filters a dataset so there is only one copy of each unique line. `tsv-uniq` goes beyond Unix `uniq` in a couple ways.
 First, data does not need to be sorted.
-Second, equivalence is based on a subset of fields rather than the full line. `tsv-uniq` can also be run in an 'equivalence class identification' mode, where equivalent entries are marked with a unique id rather than being filtered.
+Second, equivalence can be based on a subset of fields rather than the full line.

+`tsv-uniq` can also be run in 'equivalence class identification' mode, where lines with equivalent keys are marked with a unique id rather than filtered out.
+Another variant is 'number' mode, which generates lines numbers grouped by the key.

 An example uniq'ing a file on fields 2 and 3:
 ```
 $ tsv-uniq -f 2,3 data.tsv
 ```